cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 during training.
 For an example look :ref:`here <checkpointing-via-callbacks-label>`, and into the
 `Keras documentation <https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ModelCheckpoint>`__.

+The ``ReduceLROnPlateau`` callback can be used to reduce learning rate when a monitored metric has stopped improving.
+The learning rate would be changed on each of the devices and the metrics are averaged over all devices after each epoch before checking if there is a necessity to change the learning rate.

 The ``RemoteMonitor`` callback can be used to stream events to a server.
 All metrics are averaged over all devices at the end of every epoch before streaming.